 weld process control expertise".

-will always be a place for highly skilled stick welders and a pipe application
+will always be a place for highly skilled stick welders and a pipe or other application

-with difficult access or poor root fit is a great one.
+with difficult access or with the too common poor root fit is a great one.

 The industries that today pride